kekyo/mark-deco/docs/en/frontmatter-extraction.md

 - SEO information extraction
 - Custom rendering logic control

 Note: The MarkDeco processor itself doesn't use frontmatter information.
 Plugins may use this information depending on their implementation.
 Frontmatter scalars are parsed with the JSON schema, so you receive JSON-compatible types (`null`, `true`/`false`, numbers, strings).

 ### Updating Frontmatter During Processing

 When you need to tweak metadata before rendering, use `processor.processWithFrontmatterTransform`.
-Pass the transform callback as the third argument; it receives the parsed frontmatter (by reference) and the Markdown body without the frontmatter block.
-Return the same frontmatter object to mark the metadata as unchanged, a new object with any modifications to continue rendering, or `undefined` to cancel processing altogether.
+Pass the transform callback as the third argument;
+it receives the parsed frontmatter (by reference), the `uniqueIdPrefix` requested by the caller, and the Markdown body without the frontmatter block.

+Return `undefined` to cancel processing altogether, or a `FrontmatterTransformResult` object containing the frontmatter to continue with and the `uniqueIdPrefix` that should be used for heading IDs and plugin-generated anchors.

 ```typescript
 const result = await processor.processWithFrontmatterTransform(